 Bob Corey (Gordon MacRae) and Julie Benson (Virginia Mayo) are eating dinner and discussing Steve Connelly's (Edmond O'Brien) disappearance they are drinking wine and eating and there is a bottle of wine in the middle of the table next to a burning candle.
 Just after a close up of MacRae when it goes to a wide shot the plates are gone as is the wine bottle and the glasses.
 They have been replaced by coffee cups and the waiter asking if they would like more coffee.
 See more

 ...I figured all the business must have gone west, and I came out to look things over... found a place out on Sunset Strip... looked good.
 Then i tried to get a loan.
 No dice.
 "The banks like to see a sure thing," they said.
 "For instance?"
 I said.
 Something certain.
 I said, "All right.
 What's certain?"
 Two things... death and taxes.
 So I got to thinking, who comes to California?
 There's the ones who come here to live and the ones who come here to die.
 I couldn't get the live ones without a ...

-Played when Steve and Solly meet at the party See more
+Played when Steve, Bonnie and Lysa are sitting at the table in the nightclub See more